5. Creating Packages

 end

-Often you will put the extension dependencies into the test target so they are loaded when running e.g. Pkg.test().
-On earlier Julia versions this requires you to also put the package in the [extras] section.
-This is unfortunate but the project verifier on older Julia versions will complain if this is not done.
+Often you will want to load extension dependencies when testing your package.
+The recommended approach is to use workspaces and add the extension dependencies to your test/Project.toml (see Test-specific dependencies).
+For older Julia versions that don't support workspaces, you can put the extension dependencies into the test target, which requires you to also put the package in the [extras] section.
+The project verifier on older Julia versions will complain if this is not done.

 If you use a manifest generated by a Julia version that does not know about extensions with a Julia version that does know about them, the extensions will not load.
 This is because the manifest lacks some information that tells Julia when it should load these packages.
 So make sure you use a manifest generated at least the Julia version you are using.